 The Asset Investment Reserve currently stands at £2m, the use of which is subject to Council approval.
 Part of the Reserve has been set aside to purchase strategic properties as part of the Carlisle Renaissance project.
-It is envisaged that further properties will be acquired during 2008/09.
 The reserve also includes £1m built up from contributions from the Industrial Estates capital programme.
-Its use is currently the subject of an investment programme developed by Property Services.